Managing Finances and Covering the Mortgage During Cancer Treatment

 Reduce Escrow Account Payments

-You might be able to save hundreds of dollars a month by reducing your escrow payments.
+Save hundreds of dollars a month by reducing your escrow payments.
 A few strategies to lower these payments include:

-REMOVE PMI
+Remove PMI

 If the value of your home or your equity has increased enough that the loan value is less than 80% of the home's value, you may be able to remove PMI through a reassessment or refinancing.